MCLD/greatreadingadventure/docs/index.rst

 This manual is split into several main sections:

+* :ref:`intro` - What is The Great Reading Adventure?
+How does it work?
 * :ref:`install` - downloading and installing The Great Reading Adventure software
 * :ref:`setup` - setting up your reading program
 * :ref:`running` - using the GRA day-to-day during your reading program